PavanRangani/docs/docs/prd/legal-entities/partnership.md

 #### Entity Type (*)

 Legal type of the firm.
+Its mandatory.

 Possible options are : LLC, S-Corp, C-Corp

 #### Registered Agent

 Registered agent of the firm.
 It can be compnay or contact.
+Its not mandatory.

 #### Governance